Han-AIC/WaveNets/README.md

 # WaveNets
-Experimenting with a home implementation of WaveNets by Van den Oord et al.
+Experimenting with an implementation of WaveNets by Van den Oord et al.

 ![](./model.png)